-Before you sign any contracts with a new tenant, you need to know if they’re going to pay rent on time every month.
-While there’s no way to actually tell the future, running a tenant credit check can give you valuable insights into a person’s financial habits.
+Before you sign any contracts with a new resident, you need to know if they’re going to pay rent on time every month.
+While there’s no way to actually tell the future, running a resident credit check can give you valuable insights into a person’s financial habits.
 Gathering this information is an extra step that will protect you and your property in the long run.
-Try to find a professional property manager who will find you a good tenant or who will help you to avoid such situations.
+Try to find a professional property manager who will find you a good resident or who will help you to avoid such situations.

 A good credit history indicates good habits like paying bills on time, which translates to you receiving rent on time.
 On the other hand, a poor credit report will show red flags you wouldn’t otherwise know about, like a past bankruptcy or high debt-to-income ratio.

 This article will outline the process of running a credit check for landlords from start to finish.

 If this is your first time doing a landlord credit check, you don’t need to worry.
 The process is very straightforward.
 Once a prospective resident has submitted a lease application, follow these simple steps.

 Step 1: Verify the resident’s name, current address, and employment.

 Before running any sort of credit check, you need to make sure to confirm the accuracy of your resident’s identity, employment, and current address.
 You can do this by comparing their driver’s license to the name and address listed on their application form.
 To verify employment, you may ask to see a pay stub or W-2 form.
 Self-employed residents can prove income by showing recent bank statements.

 Step 2: Get permission to run a rental credit check.

 This is a very important step, as you must follow the Fair Credit Reporting Act as a landlord.
 Before running any credit checks, you must get the resident’s express written permission to do so.
 You can include this agreement on the bottom of the lease application form, or you could provide a separate document to sign.
 If you are unsure about legal terminology, you should consult a lawyer.